 How to make them

 Making the filling is the easiest part.
-First you blitz the chestnuts in a food processor until they are finely chopped.
-Then in a stand mixer you combine room temperature butter and sugar, then add the chestnuts, melted chocolate, brandy, and vanilla extract.
+First blitz the chestnuts in a food processor until they are finely chopped.
+Then in a stand mixer, combine room temperature butter and sugar, then add the chestnuts, melted chocolate, brandy, and vanilla extract.

 If the mixture is rather soft, simply refrigerate until it's firm enough to scoop.
-The easiest way to shape them is using a small ice cream scoop to yield uniform truffles.
+The easiest way to shape them is using a small ice cream or cookie scoop to yield uniform truffles.
+Arrange truffles on a parchment paper lined tray and chill for at least 15 to 20 minutes.

-You can try a different technique for coating the truffles if you prefer, but I think mine worked well.
-I put each truffle on a fork and spooned white chocolate over the top.
-Once the excess dripped off, I carefully pushed it off the fork and onto a piece of parchment to dry.
-I hate waste, so I wanted to conserve the white chocolate and not just drip it willy nilly over a rack.
+You can try a different technique for coating the truffles if you prefer, but I think mine works well without creating a lot of wasted white chocolate.
+Put each truffle on a fork and spoon white chocolate over the top.
+Once the excess drips off, carefully push it off the fork and onto a piece of parchment to dry.

 I'm obviously not a candy-maker, and my "Nipples of Venus" may not look quite as smooth and polished as those in the film, but I think they turned out better than expected and they are truly delicious sweets I'd be happy to share with friends and family.